Unathi-Skosana/hyperentangled-photons-masters-experiment/README.md

 <br/>

-For an experiment of that kind, manually performing measurements, by turning the various dials on the components (_i.e._ Half/Quarter wave plates, etc.) during an experiment, can be a bit tedious and not kind to human error (A Mach-Zach interferometer can stop working because you sneezed near it).
+For an experiment of that kind, manually performing measurements, by turning the various dials on the components (_i.e._ Half/Quarter wave plates, etc.) during an experiment, can be a bit tedious and prone to human error (A Mach-Zach interferometer can stop working because you sneezed near it).
 Some optical components can be interfaced with a motor, from which you can do the dial-turning.
 Unfortunately, this can still be a bit error-prone.
 Luckily, ThorLabs motors have a low level communication [protocol](https://www.thorlabs.com/software/apt/APT_Communications_Protocol_Rev_15.pdf), and a functional implementation of this protocol in python exists [thorlabs-apt-protocol](https://github.com/yaq-project/thorlabs-apt-protocol).
 The latter is straight forward to use:

  ```python
 import thorlabs_apt_protocol as apt